jashvendra2001/Netflix-ai/README.md

 we can navigate one page to another using navigate function usedispatch hook is used for modify initialstate of the store

+1.create slice form toggle button  it is chatGPT search 2.create two components one is for SearchBar and second is moviesBar 3.toggle the components is possible .
+4.Design the chatgpt search page it will .
+5.today i will complete this web app this is important and add this in my resume my next project is realestate website with admine panel this is a project which will give me 6lpa which is my desire now how can i got it noe